Blog

 (5) Proof of the required qualifications must be provided through a current CV and other meaningful documents.

-This means that in the future, two years of experience with medical device studies will also be required as a qualification requirement for PMCF studies.
-Since this was not required as part of the EC's professional legal advice in accordance with Section 23b MPG and Section 15 BO, this will also represent a major hurdle for the implementation of PMCF studies from May 2021.
+This means that in the future, two years of experience with medical device studies will also be required as a qualification for PMCF studies.
+Since this was not required within the framework of the professional guidance provided by the European Commission (EC) according to Section 23b of the German Medical Devices Act (MPG) and Section 15 of the Professional Code of Conduct (BO), this will represent a greater hurdle for conducting PMCF studies from May 2021 onwards.

-2.2 The medical product with the CE mark is used outside of its intended purpose
+2.2 The medical device with CE marking is used outside its intended purpose

-If the CE-marked product is used outside of its intended purpose as part of the study (e.g. to collect clinical data for a new indication), Articles 62 to 81 also apply as in the case of a registration study.
-Until now, this was also regulated via Section 23b MPG in conjunction with Section 7 of the MPKPV and BfArM only carried out a less extensive review, particularly with regard to the security aspects of the extended intended purpose.
-This is now changing as part of the MDR and therefore applies :
+If the CE-marked product is used outside its intended purpose within the scope of a study (e.g., to collect clinical data for a new indication), Articles 62 to 81 apply, just as they would for a registration study.
+Previously, this was also regulated by Section 23b of the German Medical Devices Act (MPG) in conjunction with Section 7 of the German Medical Devices Clinical Trials Ordinance (MPKPV), and the Federal Institute for Drugs and Medical Devices (BfArM) only conducted a less extensive review, particularly regarding the safety aspects of the extended intended purpose.
+This now changes under the Medical Device Regulation (MDR), and the following regulations therefore apply::

 • Appendix XV and here documents from Chapter II

-A statement is required from the EC as in an approval study (see part 1 of the Christmas special).
-In addition, as with approval studies, an application must be submitted to BfArM (via EUDAMED).
+A statement from the European Commission (EC) is required, as with a clinical trial (see Part 1 of the Christmas Special).
+Furthermore, as with clinical trials, an application must be submitted to the Federal Institute for Drugs and Medical Devices (BfArM) (via EUDAMED).

-The application deadlines here are also the same as for clinical trials as part of the conformity assessment procedure (see Part 1).
+The application deadlines are the same here as for clinical trials within the framework of the conformity assessment procedure (see Part 1).

 3. Outlook

-That was part 2 of our “ Christmas Special ” and next week we will continue with the approval process for other clinical trials.
-We will once again provide you with comprehensive information about the important changes to clinical trials brought about by the MDR this year so that you are prepared for 2021.
+This concludes part 2 of our " Christmas Special, " and next week we'll continue with the approval process for other clinical trials.
+We will again provide you with comprehensive information on the important changes to clinical trials brought about by the MDR this year, so you are prepared for 2021.

 The special thing about our campaign is that the contribution grows until Christmas.
 New sections with further changes are added every week.